brosmar18/reading-notes/code-401/midterm/ideasPitch.md

 # Spots (Backend Development)

 ## Summary of Idea
-Spots, a backend application designed for both travel enthusiasts and locals, focuses on enriching the experience of exploring new places.
-It uses a user's location to offer personalized recommendations for local events, restaurants, and tourist experiences.
-Built with Express, MongoDB, and Socket.io, Spots aims to simplify the discovery of local attractions and activities, addressing the common challenge of quickly finding enjoyable and relevant experiences in a new area or even familiar surroundings.

 ## Minimum Viable Product (MVP) Definition
 The MVP for Spots' backend includes: